Postgraduate study

 You will:

-• Build the complex cognitive and collaborative skills needed to become knowledgeable and competent in responsible and ethical data and AI development, use and governance.
+• build the complex cognitive and collaborative skills needed to become knowledgeable and competent in responsible and ethical data and AI development, use and governance

-• Develop an understanding of the ethical, legal, policy and design values, principles and practices that enable responsible use of data and AI.
+• develop an understanding of the ethical, legal, policy and design values, principles and practices that enable responsible use of data and AI

-• Gain practical experience working and communicating about AI and data ethics with other stakeholders and practitioners across sectors, disciplines and publics.
+• gain practical experience working and communicating about AI and data ethics with other stakeholders and practitioners across sectors, disciplines and publics

 Postgraduate study at the Edinburgh Futures Institute

-This programme is part of an interconnected portfolio of postgraduate study in the Edinburgh Futures Institute (EFI).
-EFI supports interdisciplinary teaching, learning and research focused on complex global and social challenges.
+This programme is part of an interconnected portfolio of postgraduate study opportunities at Edinburgh Futures Institute (EFI).

-Our programmes are all taught by academic experts from many different subject areas.
-As an EFI student, you will develop creative, critical and data-informed thinking that cuts across traditional disciplinary boundaries.
-You will have the space to think deeply about questions linked to your own passions and professional goals, and will develop a project based on an issue that you care about.
+As a Futures Institute student, you should be proactive and motivated.
+You will be supported to develop creative, critical, and data-informed thinking that cuts across traditional disciplinary boundaries.
+You will have the space to think deeply about questions linked to your own passions and professional goals and will develop a project based on an issue that you care about.

-As well as knowledge specific to your area of study, studying at EFI will give you the skills and understanding you need to become a creative, confident and critical citizen in a fast-changing world.
-These will include:
+As well as knowledge specific to your area of study, studying at Edinburgh Futures Institute will give you the skills and understanding you need to become a creative, confident, and critical citizen in a fast-changing world.

 • core data skills